mghobakhlou/mghobakhlou.github.io/_projects/6_Synthesis.md

 location: ""
 ---

-Combined techniques from the Program Synthesis and Machine Learning communities to extract structured information from heterogeneous data.
+Combined techniques from the Software Synthesis and Machine Learning to extract structured information from heterogeneous data.